Alzheimer’s Disease Studies

 About Memory Loss & Alzheimer’s Disease

-The beginning stages of Alzheimer’s disease result in a small but noticeable and measurable decline in cognitive skills.
+The symptoms of Alzheimer’s disease begin with a small but noticeable decline in cognitive skills.
 Memory loss is one symptom, but the early stages also involve problems with thinking ability, behavior, and mood.

 Want to talk to your doctor about Alzheimer’s disease clinical research?